Floor Covering News and Information on all types of flooring

 Step 3: Remove Standing Water

 Use a wet/dry vacuum or submersible pump to remove standing water.
 The faster you extract water, the less likely you’ll face long-term damage.
+Large volumes of water may require professional-grade equipment.

 Recommended: XPOWER XTREMEDRY Mojave DIY Pro-Drying System – A complete commercial-grade drying kit with air movers, dehumidifier, and air scrubber.